tropicsquare/ts-spect-fw/muni/README.md

 - `<script name>_iss.log` : log file of the `spect_iss` run, that contains all of its actions (compilation, instruction execution details etc.)
 - `<script name>_out.hex` and `<script name>_emem_out.hex` : hexfile with contents of the 2 output memories.
 - `<script name>.ctx` : context dumped by `spect_iss` that contains content of GPR registers, flags, RAR stack pointer, SHA-512 context and memory contents.

+## Other

+Some masks used for side channel hardening must not be zero (e.g. z-coordinate randomization).
+Firmware detects such case and requests another random number.
+In such a case, the python scrypt checks, if for the particular mask zero value is allowed, and if not, generates alternative mask and puts it to the GRV queue behind the zero one.